-(a) All communications with Chambers must be by means of joint telephone calls, as described in Rule 2, infra.
-Correspondence with the Court, filing correspondence on ECF or docketing correspondence with the Clerk of Court, and copying the Court on correspondence with others, is strictly forbidden, except as specifically authorized by these rules or expressly requested by the Court.
-Also, if the Court emails or faxes an order or opinion to the parties, the parties may not respond by email or fax unless the Court directs them to do so.
+- (a) All communications with Chambers must be by means of joint telephone calls, as described in Rule 2, infra.

-(b) Where specifically authorized by these rules or expressly requested by the Court, e-mail communication shall be sent to RakoffNYSDChambers@nysd.uscourts.gov as .pdf attachments with copies simultaneously delivered to all counsel.
+Correspondence with the Court (whether by letter, email, or otherwise), filing correspondence on ECF or docketing correspondence with the Clerk of Court, and copying the Court on correspondence with others, is strictly forbidden, except as specifically authorized by these rules or expressly requested by the Court.
+Even if the Court emails an order, opinion, or other communication to the parties, the parties may not respond by email unless the Court directs them to do so. - (b) Where specifically authorized by these rules or expressly requested by the Court, e-mail communication shall be sent to RakoffNYSDChambers@nysd.uscourts.gov as .pdf attachments with copies simultaneously delivered to all counsel.
 Emails shall state clearly in the subject line (i) the full caption of the case, including the party names and docket number, and (ii) the contents of the email.
 The beginning of the email communication must clearly state the contents and purpose of the email.
 Copies of correspondence between counsel shall not be sent to the Court.